How can I improve my sensor's depth coverage?

 Getting set up

-- Launch the Structure app on your iPad and verify you are running firmware 1.0.
+- Launch the Structure app on your iPad and verify you are running at least firmware 1.2.
 Wait for the sensor to initialize.
 Once initialized, you can check your firmware status by tapping the “i” icon in the upper right.
 If you have a firmware update available, you can tap the blue button to update your firmware (iPhone users will need to scroll down).
 This process will take several minutes.

 - Download Calibrator.
 Make certain the version number is at least 4.0.
 You can check this by either uninstalling the app and then reinstalling it from the App Store, or by going to Settings -> General -> iPad Storage -> Calibrator.